natanbc/andesite/API.md

 ## WebSocket

+- The regular websocket is available on the `/websocket` route.
 - A (mostly*) lavalink compatible websocket is available by default on the `/lavalink` route.

 All payloads must be valid json objects.
 If parsing fails, the socket is closed with code 4001.